Exclusive: Kraft Heinz, Conagra may raise some product prices as grains, edible oil costs surge

 “We've got some inflationary pressures coming forward.
 And we do expect mid-to-high single-digit commodity inflation in the first half.
 So we have to be at the top of our game in pricing going forward,” Unilever Chief Financial Officer Graeme Pitkethly said on a recent earnings call.

+The food producers are not the only U.S. manufacturers beginning to respond to sharply higher input costs - the highest in a decade in some national surveys - with price increases of their own.
+The Philadelphia Federal Reserve's monthly factory survey for January showed prices received by manufacturers for their goods rising by the most since 1989.

-The U.S. Federal Reserve has downplayed any imminent inflation risk.
-It does not regard one-time price hikes in an industry or across a group of goods as inflation, as opposed to sustained price increases across the broader economy.
+U.S. Federal Reserve policymakers, however, have downplayed any imminent inflation risk.
+They do not regard one-time price hikes in an industry or across a group of goods as inflation, as opposed to sustained price increases across the broader economy.

 “Households have been buying more groceries.
 You are going to see price pressures," Kansas City Fed President Esther George said on Tuesday in a presentation to a real estate symposium.
 "Airlines, dining out, where activity remains depressed, is offsetting" the price pressure, she added.
 "In the near term I don't see we are going to have an inflation problem."